WillS78/Election_Analysis/README.md

 ## Summary
 As we review the data from the election we can conclude the following:

-- We received a total of 369,711 votes across all counties.
+We received a total of 369,711 votes across all counties.

--	The three counties were:
+The three counties were:

-  o	Jefferson
+- Jefferson

-  o	Denver – Largest county with 82.8% for the total votes collected
+- Denver – Largest county with 82.8% for the total votes collected

-  o	Arapahoe
+- Arapahoe

-  -	The three candidates and their results were:
+The three candidates and their results were:

-  o	Charles Casper Stockham

-    	Received 23% of the total votes or 85,213 in total.
+ - Charles Casper Stockham - He received 23% of the total votes or 85,213 in total.

-  o	Diana DeGette

-    	Received 73.8% of the total votes or 272,892 in total.
+  - Diana DeGette - She received 73.8% of the total votes or 272,892 in total.

-  o	Raymon Anthony Doane

-    	Received 3.1% of the total votes or 11,606 in total.
+  - Raymon Anthony Doane - He received 3.1% of the total votes or 11,606 in total.

--	The official winner was Diana DeGette winning 73.8% of the total votes collected
+The official winner was Diana DeGette winning 73.8% of the total votes collected

 ## Challenge Overview